 Globalstar sat phones use a second-generation constellation consisting of 32 Low Earth Orbit satellites.
 They provide comprehensive coverage throughout snowbelt North America, so your Globalstar satellite phone will work virtually anywhere you ride.
 There’s no perceptible voice delay, excellent clarity, and thanks to multiple satellites, minimal call interruption.

-There’s no rocket science to operating a sat phone.
+There’s no rocket science to operating a sat phone on a Sea Doo tour.
 Find an outdoor location with an unobstructed view of the sky.
 Raise the antenna and point it up.
 Turn the unit on.
 Wait for connection and dial just like on any other kind of phone.
 To maintain optimum connection, don’t be moving around while talking; keep the antenna pointed in the same direction and at the same angle.